The Minimum Feasible Tileset problem

 \section{Bounded number of scenarios}

-We prove that \mfts can be solved in polynomial time when the number~$|\S|$ of scenarios is bounded.
-More precisely, we provide an algorithm that solves any instance~$(F,\S,k)$ in time $f(|\S|)|(F,\S,k)|^c$, i.e., in time $\Oh(|(F,\S,k)|^c)$ for bounded values of~$|\S|$.
+In this section, we prove that \mfts can be solved in polynomial time when the number~$|\S|$ of scenarios is some constant.
+For convenience, for the course of this section, we switch to the decision variant of \mfts.
+That is, we equip each instance~$(F, \S)$ of \mfts\ with an additional integer~$\ell$, and we ask, whether there is a feasible tileset for $\S$ with at most~$\ell$ tiles.
+Clearly, solving the decision variant in polynomial time implies that also the optimization variant is solvable in polynomial time.
+We provide an algorithm that solves any instance~$(F,\S,\ell)$ in time $f(|\S|)|(F,\S,\ell)|^c$, i.e., in time $\Oh(|(F,\S,k)|^c)$ for bounded values of~$|\S|$.
 In other words, \mfts is fixed-parameter tractable with respect to the number of scenarios.

 Our algorithm works by first translating the input instance~$(F,\S,\ell)$ into an integer linear program (ILP) in such a way that the ILP is feasible (i.e., contains at least one integer point) if and only if~$(F,\S,\ell)$ admits a feasible tileset with at most~$\ell$~tiles.
 The ILP uses~$\Oh(|\S|^{|\S|})$ variables.
-Lenstra~\cite{Lenstra83} proved that deciding feasibility of any ILP is fixed-parameter tractable with respect to the number of variables; the currently fastest algorithm was obtained by Frank and Tardos~\cite{FT87}, modifying an algorithm by Kannan~\cite{Kannan87}. \begin{theorem}[Frank and Tardos~\cite{FT87}] Feasibility of an ILP with~$p$ variables can be decided in time~$\Oh^*(p^{\Oh(p)})$. \end{theorem} Using this, we can prove the following result.
+Lenstra~\cite{Lenstra83} proved that deciding feasibility of any ILP is fixed-parameter tractable with respect to the number of variables; the currently fastest algorithm was obtained by Frank and Tardos~\cite{FT87}, modifying an algorithm by Kannan~\cite{Kannan87}. \begin{theorem}[Frank and Tardos~\cite{FT87}] In $\Oh^*(p^{\Oh(p)})$ time we can decide whether a given ILP with $p$~variables is feasible. \end{theorem} Using this, we can prove the following result.